 Or maybe you’re looking for a charming, versatile script design.
 Perhaps you need a slab serif design in your arsenal.
 If you’ve partied along with us for our last two #Fontacular events, you know that winning amazingly-designed prizes is part of our shindig’s appeal.
 Designed by the indominatable Emrich Stuidio, our first treasure up for grabs is our 18″ x 24″ four-color commemorative poster—it will make any design fan’s heart burst with joy.
 That’s it for now, be sure to check back tomorrow as we unveil the next batch of wondrous #Fontacular deals.
 Making Initial Letters Part II: Dropped Initials « Fonts.com Blog.
 Both raised initials and dropped initials can add gusto to a website, giving readers a monumental letter to kick start the reading experience.

+Getting Menus Under Control « Fonts.com Blog.
+When designing website menus, it’s important to consider quantity and location.
 How many navigation points should you show the reader?
 How few?
 Where will the menu be located, and does it warrant using a hamburger?
 And what’s a hamburger?
 As you define and design the menu’s broad strokes, its structure and hierarchy, you’ll also need to mind the details that shape your menu’s overall look and feel.
 Menu Conventions Many navigation conventions used during the Internet’s infancy are still in use today.